F5Networks/f5-aws-cloudformation/experimental/solutions/autoscale/waf/README.md

 ---

 ### Help
-Because this template has been created and fully tested by F5 Networks, it is supported by F5.
-This means you can get assistance if necessary from [F5 Technical Support](https://support.f5.com/csp/article/K25327565).
-You can modify the template itself if necessary, but if you modify any of the code outside of the lines ### START CUSTOM TMSH CONFIGURATION and ### END CUSTOM TMSH CONFIGURATION the template is no longer supported by F5.
+While this template has been created by F5 Networks, it is in the **experimental** directory and therefore has not completed full testing and is subject to change.
+F5 Networks does not offer technical support for templates in the experimental directory.
+For supported templates, see the templates in the **supported** directory.

-We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 CloudFormation templates.
+We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 ARM templates.
 This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.

 ---
 ---